-5.4 Provider Complaint Process to HHSC
+Provider Complaint Process to HHSC

 A provider who believes that they did not receive full due process from RightCare may file a complaint with HHSC.
-Providers must exhaust the complaint/appeal process with RightCare before filing a complaint with HHSC.
-Complaints must be in writing and received by HHSC within sixty (60) calendar days from RightCare's notification of final action.
-A provider may file a complaint with the HHSC at the following address:
+Providers must exhaust the complaint process with RightCare before filing a complaint with HHSC.
+Complaints can be submitted orally or in writing and received by HHSC at the following address:

-Texas Health and Human Services Commission

-Re: Provider Complaint

-Health Plan Operations, H-320

-PO Box 85200

-Austin, TX 78708
+Texas Health and Human Services Commission Re: Provider Complaint Health Plan Operations, H-320 PO Box 85200 Austin, TX 78708

-Or by e-mail to: HPM_Complaints@hhsc.state.tx.us
+Or by e-mail to: HPM\Complaints@hhsc.state.tx.us